CannerCMS/canner-slate-editor/README.md

 ## Why another editor?

+**Since this project is orignally started from [Canner](https://github.com/Canner/canner), we notice that there is NO SINGLE editor is going to fit in all varities of requirements, so we think the only way to solve this issue is to design a modular-first editor.**

 There are many other rich text and WYSIWYG editors online, but as [slate - why section](https://github.com/ianstormtaylor/slate#why) mentioned that most of these solutions are

 1. Not small and reusable
 2. Hardcoded and hard to customize
 3. Re-inventing the view layer seemed inefficient and limiting
 4. ...

-**Since this project is orignally started from [Canner](https://github.com/Canner/canner), we have some special use cases for our clients that most of the editors are hard to meet our requirements.**

 Hence, this repository will try to keep all the advantages slate framework provides and create a more high level APIs for developers could also easily reuse and customize their own version of editor.
 Also we are always welcome to all kinds of contributors! 🙌